Why You Need Distributed Order Management in a Customer-Centric Retail World

 • Inventory management

-Why Retailers Need DOM
+Why Retailers Need Distributed Order Management

 Retailers working with a high number of product suppliers often struggle to manage those relationships and track product data.
 DOM systems can help manage this information and track how and when a retailer orders from their suppliers.